danial-khawaja/KidneyDisease_SQL/README.md

 Number of CKD Patients with Coronary Artery Disease = 34

-Percentage of CKD Patients with Coronary Artery Diseas = 13.7%
+Percentage of CKD Patients with Coronary Artery Disease = 13.7%

 Number of CKD Patients with Anemia = 59